Vegan Whole Orange Cake

 - slices of fresh oranges or candied orange peel

-I think the cake is already sweet enough but if you would like to decorate it, I recommend topping it with yogurt.
-Or make a simple sugar icing such as the one in my lemon pistachio cake (use orange juice instead of lemon to make an orange glaze).
-I'd say that buttercream is too sweet for this cake.
+This cake is sweet enough, but it would be lovely with a simple sugar icing such as the one in my lemon pistachio cake.
+You can use orange juice instead of lemon to make an orange glaze!
+Buttercream is probably a bit too sweet for this cake.
+However, if you want to make a layer cake, check out my vegan orange layer cake recipe.

 Ingredient substitutions and customizations